 If you have a non-life-threatening emergency related to behavioral healthcare and cannot get an immediate appointment with a provider, go directly to the Emergency Room.

-So if something happens while you are on vacation or while you are traveling for work or for any other reason, don't worry - we are here to help.
-And just because you are out of the area doesn’t mean you don't have network access.
+If something happens while you are on vacation or while you are traveling for work or for any other reason, don't worry - we are here to help.
+Just because you are out of the area doesn’t mean you don't have network access.
 Piedmont contracts with networks throughout the state of Virginia and nationally to help reduce the costs of medical treatment for you and your family.

 Just contact us and we'll help you find a nearby network participant, but in a life-threatening emergency, simply go to the nearest Urgent Care facility or Emergency Room.

 Within the Service Area

 Medical Care is available through your Primary Care Physician 7 days a week, 24 hours a day.
 If you need medical care, you should call your Primary Care Physician immediately for instructions on how to receive care.
 If the Emergency is such that immediate action is required, you should be taken to the nearest appropriate medical facility.
 Piedmont covers services rendered by providers other than Piedmont Providers when the condition treated is an Emergency as that term is defined in this Certificate of Coverage.

 Emergency services provided within Piedmont's Service Area will include Covered Services from non-Piedmont Providers only when a delay in receiving care from a Piedmont Provider could reasonably be expected to cause your condition to worsen if left unattended.